julianchurchill/text-adventure/README.md

 Backlog
 =======

+- [STORY] More locations in the mine.
+   - Find a man manacled to a rock.
+If you use the multitool and the man, the man reacts and cowers.
+   - Find a blunt pick axe.
+   - Find an axe sharpener, use it on the pick axe.
+   - Use the pick axe to chip away at the rock and free the man.
+   - Get another ruby and reveal a new location - a shop in the town.
+The man reveals he was a shop keeper.

+- [FEATURE] Current method of saving progress means that if new content is provided the only way to reach it is to start a new game and repeat eveything.
+Can the save game be updated with the new content on an upgrade?

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height
 - [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100 - this needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.